Housing As An Investment

 Housing is a key driver of the economy and continues to be a solid investment for the majority of American households.
-Housing provides steady returns largely unaffected by volatile movements in the stock market, and will be driven by a strong fundamental demand into the future.
+The housing provides steady returns largely unaffected by volatile movements in the stock market and will be driven by a strong fundamental demand into the future.

 Housing wealth has a more immediate impact on consumer spending than stock wealth and has sustained the U.S. economy since the beginning of this decade.

 Homeownership is the traditional starting point for American families to accumulate wealth, according to studies by the National Association of Realtors®, America’s leading advocate for homeownership.

 NAR reports that the national median existing-home price increased 12.7 percent in 2005 and is projected to rise at a more normal rate of 5.0 percent this year.
 Since record keeping began in 1968, the national median home price has risen every year, even during recessions and periods of sales decline.
 Typically, in a balanced market, home values rise at the general rate of inflation plus 1.5 percentage points.

 Buying a home should be approached as a long-term investment, providing both equity accumulation and tax benefits over time.
 Despite some high profile media reports, it’s important to note that most of the country has never experienced even a temporary downturn in home prices since modern recordkeeping began.